UX / UI What now?

 UX stands for 'User Experience'.
-In short, it's the feelgood factor you get when browsing or working on a well thought-out website, it's the design behind the design.
-UX specialists design the experience for the user and not just for aesthetics.
-For example, how many times have you tried to perform a task on your computer or phone and felt frustrated?
-Many, I'm sure.
+In short, it's the feelgood factor you get when browsing a website or working on a well thought-out software application.
+It's the design behind the design.
+A UX specialist will focus on solving problems for the user.

-The internet is full of bad UX experiences and this is not because of neglect or malice on the part of website owners, it's more to do the the nature of the medium, as constantly advancing technology can leave older websites behind, often way behind.
+The Internet is full of bad user experiences and this is not because of neglect or malice on the part of website owners, it's more to do the the nature of the medium, as constantly advancing technology can leave older websites behind, often way behind.

-A well conducted UX / UI process can help improve the performance of your website, new or existing.
+A well conducted UX / UI process can help improve the performance of your website or app, new or existing.
 It is not set in stone and most phases overlap somewhat, but this is generally how it goes: